Kwabena Adjei: Elections

 Adjei was first elected into Parliament during the 1996 Ghanaian General Elections, he polled 20,740 votes out of the 26,564 valid votes cast representing 63.90% over Abotsina Festus Andrews of the New Patriotic Party, Alexander Kwame Mensah of the Democratic People's Party, Christiana Amaa Pokuah Nyark of the Convention People's Party and George k.
 Afari of the people's National Convention who polled 1,903 votes, 1,897 votes, 1,706 votes and 348 votes respectively.

 He was elected again as the Member of Parliament for the Biakoye constituency in the 2000 Ghanaian general elections.
 He won the elections.
 His constituency was a part of the 17 parliamentary seats out of 19 seats won by the National Democratic Congress in that election for the Volta Region.

 The National Democratic Congress won a minority total of 92 parliamentary seats out of 200 seats in the 3rd parliament of the 4th republic of Ghana.
 He was elected with 15,036 votes out of 22,042 total valid votes cast.

 This was equivalent to 69% of the total valid votes cast.
 He was elected over Edward C. Boateng of the New Patriotic Party, William K. Semanhyia of the National Reformed Party, Christian O. Nyarko of the Convention People's Party and Atsu N. Missiahyia of the United Ghana Movement.
 These obtained 4,108, 1,674, 751 and 210 votes respectively out of the total valid votes cast.
 These were equivalent to 18.9%, 7.7%, 3.4% and 1% respectively of total valid votes cast.

+Death

+Adjei died on 12 March 2019 at the Regional Hospital in Accra.